ivanitlearning/learning-k8s/CKAD.md

 | Enabled by default? | No                        | Yes                     | Yes         |

 * GA/stable versions can be Preferred or Storage.
 These can differ
-  * Preferred: Version used when retrieving information through API with kube commands
+  * **Preferred**: Version used when retrieving information through API with kube commands
-  * Storage: Version stored in etcd regardless of what is specified in YAML definition
+  * **Storage**: Version stored in etcd regardless of what is specified in YAML definition

 * Check preferredVersion with curl to `master:8001/apis/batch` for example
 * Check storage version with command `etcd get "/registry/deployments/default/blue" --print-value-only`